ThoSe1990/cwt-cucumber/README.md

 CWT-Cucumber supports custom parameter types.
 This means that we can define custom expressions in our steps to introduce custom types (so to speak) and make the step definition more understandable.

 In general: A custom parameter type is an individually defined type that we can use in the step definition.
 So we give the parameter a function name (as in a step), give the custom type a meaningful name, a description and a regex pattern.
 Then we implement a callback to consume the capture groups from the regex pattern.
-Here we use `CUSTOM_PARAMETER(function name, "{here goes your type}", "regex pattern", "description")`.
+Here we use `CUSTOM_PARAMETER(function-name, "{here goes your type}", "regex pattern", "description")`.

+- Function-name: A defined function name (same as in steps)
+- Custom-Type: Define the type you want, **with curly braces** as string
+- Regex-Pattern: The regex pattern to match the step, you can use raw string literals, which makes it easier to write regex pattern (see below)
+- Description: A string value to give a meaning full description.
+This will be printed to the catalog and has no effect on the scenarios.

 In order to access the capture groups, use `CUKE_PARAM_ARG(index)` where the index starts at 1 from left to right.

-Note: For string values you can use raw string literals, which makes it easier to write regex pattern (see below).
+**Note: You must explicitly return the dedicated type in the callback.
+The implementation uses type erasure and does not know which type will be used later.**

 Find all implementations in `examples/step_definition.cpp` and the examples in `examples/features/8_custom_parameters.feature`.